tetris245/tetris245/README.md

 Changes for future version 1.4

+* New command: savename to give a definitive status to a temporary nickname
 * Changes in the Moaner:
   - Integrated the help in QAM help (the command is now /moaner instead of /moaner help)
   - Separated help and status (/moaner and /moaner status as commands)